 Expert consultation based assessments

-The The indicator-based approach formed the base and predominated in contributions from the Caspian littoral states.
+The SOE2 report is based on contributions from the Caspian littoral states.

 Process

-Environmental Information Officers (EIO) and National Experts were appointed by the relevant ministries, agencies, and institutions to collect and process data necessary and for the production of the National Contributions for the 2nd Caspian Sea State of the Environment 2018 report.
-The national teams were backed by the national focal points.
+SOE National Experts were appointed by the relevant ministries, agencies, and institutions to collect and process data necessary and for the production of the National Contributions for the 2nd Caspian Sea State of the Environment 2018 report.
+The national teams were backed by the National Environmental Information Officers.
 Technical assistance and guidance to the National Teams was provided through the (interim) Secretariat by GRID-Arendal.

-An editorial team responsible for merging the National Contributions into a cohesive and regional text for the SOE2 report were appointed.
+An editorial team responsible for merging the National Contributions into a cohesive text was appointed.
+The editorial team have developed the draft SOE2 report and presented it to the national teams for coordination and verification of conformity.
+The draft SOE2 report was cleared by the national teams and submitted to the (interim) Secretariat.

 The Report

-The Report begins with an introductory brief describing the Caspian Sea’s geographical location, climate conditions, morphology as well as general characteristics of hydrology, water quality, biological resources, population, industry and agriculture.
+The report begins with an introductory brief describing the Caspian Sea’s geographical location, climate conditions, morphology as well as general characteristics of hydrology, water quality, biological resources, population, industry and agriculture.

 Drivers

-The chapter begins with indirect drivers include population growth, development of coastal urban areas and rising individual consumption.
-The report then highlights the direct drivers, like fisheries, aquaculture, tourism, agriculture, extractive industries, shipping and coastal development and indirect drivers like climate change and sea level fluctuations.
+Socio-economic situation was assessed and the following direct drivers (sectors of economics of the Caspian Sea’ states) were considered in the chapter: population growth, tourism, fisheries, agriculture, climate change as well as extractive industries such as oil and gas.
+In addition attention was paid to the shipping, coastal development and the sea’s level fluctuation.

+Population

-The five littoral states have highly uneven population densities surrounding the Caspian Sea; some regions have high population levels such as big urban centres like Baku whereas other regions are sparsely populated.
-The general population distribution along the Caspian coasts concentrates around the major urban centres like Absheron Peninsula (Baku), Astrakhan, Makhachkala, and many towns along the South coast of the Caspian Sea and with very small populations in the nearby rural areas along the Northern and Eastern coasts.
+The five littoral states have highly uneven population densities surrounding the Caspian Sea.
+Some regions have high population levels such as big urban centres like Baku whereas other regions are sparsely populated.

 In general, there is an increase in the population and its density in the region for the subsequent years and most rapidly growing population of urban centres with a simultaneous decline in the population of agricultural and rural regions.
 The biggest increase in the population was recorded on the North-Eastern part of the Caspian coast.
 The population grew by almost 20 percent from 2009 to 2016.
-However, due to the vast area which is roughly the size of Western Europe, the density of population here is the lowest in the world.

-Substantial population growth was recorded on the Western coast of the Caspian Sea.
-Here, the population growth fluctuated around 1.2 percent for the period from 2009 to 2016.
-The population growth on the South part of the Caspian coast was around 0.9 percent.
-From 2010 to 2017, population growth on the North-Western part of the Caspian Sea coast was 3 percent.

-National Contributions report that the changes in the population density are due to both the increase of the population growth rate and population migration from rural to urban areas.
+National Contributions report that the changes in the population are due to both the increase of the population growth rate and population migration from rural to urban areas.
 The population also fluctuates following the seasons.
 Starting from April to September visitors occupy touristic centres on the West and South coasts.
 In general, the population growth reflects and coincides with the growth of its well-being in the five littoral countries.
-Thus, the International Monetary Fund is expecting positive annual GDP growth in all littoral states over the next few years.
+However, due to the vast area which is roughly the size of Western Europe, the density of population here is the lowest in the world.